Press releases

 Read moreEndangered and threatened animals in South Africa

 South Africa is home to 7% of the world’s mammal, bird, and reptile species; 10% of plant species; and 15% of marine species.
-This makes it a country of impressive biodiversity, and it is home to some of the world’s most iconic species like elephants, cheetahs, and rhinos.
-But did you know that South Africa also has endangered penguins?
+Some of the world’s most iconic species—like elephants, cheetahs, and rhinos—can all be found here.
+South Africa is a country of impressive biodiversity with several biodiversity hotspots.

-Sadly, many of South Africa’s wild animals are vulnerable to habitat loss, climate change, human activity, and other threats.
-It’s estimated that 20% of South Africa’s mammals and 10% of South Africa’s birds and frogs are threatened.
+But sadly, many of South Africa’s wild animals are vulnerable to habitat loss, climate change, human activity, and other threats.
+In 2025, an estimated 20% of South Africa’s mammals and 10% of South Africa’s birds and frogs are at risk of extinction.

-Here is a list of endangered and threatened animals found in South Africa and the threats they face.
+Here is a list of some of the most endangered animal species in South Africa and the threats they face.

 Egg collection was once a major driver of population decline for these penguins, but it is now illegal.
-The collection of guano—bird poop—was once also a disturbance to African penguins, but it is no longer practiced in South Africa.
+The collection of guano—bird poop—for use as a crop fertiliser was once also a disturbance to African penguins, but it is no longer practiced in South Africa.

 Climate change poses a major threat to penguins and many other animals around the world.
 IFAW is working to pioneer nature-based climate solutions through wildlife and marine conservation.